mulesoft-labs/api-console-cli/README.md

 Detailed description of all options you can find here: [api-console serve doc](docs/api-console-serve.md)

+### `api-console dev [options] <raml>`

+Runs a local web server serving a content of the current directory or selected path and observers for changes to any of the project files.
+When change occur it updates API console data.

+Detailed description of all options you can find here: [api-console dev doc](docs/api-console-dev.md)

 ## Contribution

 Your feedback is welcome.
 If you need support for a method, command options other than described here please, file a feature request.
 If you find a bug, please, file a bug report with details so we can fix it.